 So, now, you have a treasure before you.
 What to do with it?

 Step 3: State the Expository Meaning of the Text

-Pastors and Biblical scholars go to school for longer than some medical doctors to arrive at this very goal: to exposit the text correctly.
+Pastors and Biblical scholars go to school longer than some medical doctors to arrive at this very goal: to exposit the text correctly.
 But God’s Word is not only for clergy and scholars.
 It is for any and all.
-I believe that a child of six may be able to discern the intent of God in many cases.
-For this movement from meaning in the original context to meaning for our time is an act of the Holy Spirit.
+I believe that a child of six may discern God’s intent in many cases.
+For this movement, from meaning in the original context to meaning for our time is an act of the Holy Spirit.
 But according to the divinely revealed pattern and plan of the Lord, He uses ordinary people, like you and me, to “bridge that gap” between the original context and our world today.

 Polish the Stone

 To “Exposit” is to derive universal truth from the Biblical meaning of a text.
 Using our earlier example, we can say that exegesis is digging for and locating the sacred treasure.
 Exposition is polishing the priceless stones.
 Why?
 So that God’s People may be arrayed with the finest treasures of God’s Word; so that they may have a “faith for living.”
 More than that, to exposit a text is to begin to fulfill God’s mission in the world today.